ibexa/documentation-user/README.md

 ## Build and preview documentation

 To build and preview your changes locally, you need to install Python along with its package manager (`pip`).
-Other required tools can be installed using the following command:
+To install other required tools, use the following command:

 ```bash
 pip install -r requirements.txt